rbialoz/VisualStudio-Zotero/README.md

   - aber das "In" bei Buchteil ohne Doppelpunkt

 Immer noch nicht das richtige Format gefunden.
 Eignetlich sieht "Natur und Landschaft" gut aus ODER "Egretta".

+## Use 'key' as identifier

+Since not all combinations of autor_year_title are unique, I propose to use the field 'key' to make all filenames unique.
+I think it is best to put it at the end of the filename before the '.pdf'.